ajgbarnes/level9/A-Code Version 1 Specification.md

 Performs one of a number of system utility functions.
 It has a single constant operand that indicates which function is required:

+- 0x01 - Exit gracefully (all games use this on 'no' to 'Another game?')
 - 0x02 - Generate new random seed
     1. The oldSeed should be zero before loading the game
     2. To be authenticate the following algorithm should be used (Javascript / Python-esque):

         > ((((((oldSeed << 8) + 0x0A) - oldSeed) <<>  2) + oldSeed) + 1) & 0xFFFF
-    3. Set the variable value to this value
+    3. Set the variable value to the lowest 8-bits of this value
 - 0x03 - Save current game
     - Save all the variable 16-bit values to a file or similar persistent storage
     - Save the 8-bit values of the any dynamic lists to a file or similar persistent storage